mjgrover/hashicorp-eval/terraform-getting-started.md

 # Getting Started with Terraform
 Terraform is the most popular language for defining and provisioning Infrastructure as Code (IaC).
-This step by step tutorial was designed to get you started quickly with Terraform.
+This step-by-step tutorial was designed to get you started quickly with Terraform.

 After completing this tutorial, you should be able to:
 - Execute the steps to install Terraform